 For the casual visitor, a trip to the BMW Welt will probably be a nice way to experience Munich’s ultimate exports, but for fans of the marque, no visit is complete without heading next door into the BMW Museum.
-If the Welt is a propellerhead’s dream, the BMW Museum is quite likely, his or hers very own slice of Heaven.
+If the Welt is a propellerhead’s dream, the BMW Museum is probably their Heaven.
 It is that good.

-Unlike the Welt, entry into the museum requires a fee but it is so very worth it.
+Unlike the Welt, entry into the museum requires a fee but it was so very worth it.

 Think of the Welt as an appetiser and the Museum, the main course.
 There is a lot to take in and if you have the luxury of time, do allow yourself at least a few hours to absorb BMW’s rich history.

 …to their very early automobiles.

 I’m guessing their engineers back then would never have imagined their little Dixi would eventually lead to visionary cars like the i8 or to their powerhouse M-cars.

 The progress of chassis development sure has gone a long way.

 I’m sure many of you think that the BMW logo is based on a spinning white propeller against a blue sky.
 Interestingly, that isn’t entirely true, while BMW did produce aircraft engines for a period of time, the logo we all know is in fact a combination of the logo of the Rapp Motorenwerke, from which the BMW company grew, and the colours of the Bavarian flag.
 The misconception that this logo represents a spinning propeller was probably due to a BMW aircraft magazine cover that was done is 1929.